ut-issl/c2a-aobc/README.md

     - `body`: Body-fixed frame (**body frame of AOBC module**)
     - `compo`: Component frame
   - For abbreviations, please see the ISSL internal [document](https://gitlab.com/ut_issl/c2a/c2a_core_oss/-/issues/77#note_568506174).

-### Tips
-- When using `vMicro`, setting the `Visual Studio` to display by folders instead of filters makes it easier to use.
-- For build errors when SILS test with `S2E`, try the following operations first.
-  - Perform `git submodule update`.
-  - Delete CMake cache of S2E.

 ## Used Projects